 Kathy Hoffman leading over Tom Horne in race for superintendent of public instruction

-PHOENIX (3TV/CBS 5) -- In the latest ballot drop on Friday evening, both candidates running for Arizona superintendent of public instruction were in a tight battle.
-Democrat Kathy Hoffman, who is vying for re-election, took the lead over Republican Tom Horne on Thursday evening, and maintained the lead into Friday.
+PHOENIX (3TV/CBS 5) -- In the latest ballot drop on Saturday evening, both candidates running for Arizona superintendent of public instruction were in a tight battle.
+Democrat Kathy Hoffman, who is vying for re-election, took the lead over Republican Tom Horne on Thursday evening, and maintained the lead into Friday and Saturday.
 It’s been a back-and-forth battle between the two.
-Hoffman is holding a nearly 6,700-vote lead over Horne.
-Hoffman edged Horne by around 3,800 votes on Thursday after Horne was leading for a majority of the day on Wednesday.
+Horne was able to cut into Hoffman’s lead, but she still has 8,803 more votes than he does, with 88% of the votes counted.

 Hoffman spoke to a crowd of supporters just before 9 p.m. on Election Day, reflecting on her past campaign.
 “Four years ago, I was in this exact hotel doing the exact same thing we’re doing right now,” she said.“During my first campaign, I was an educator straight out of the classroom.
 I was a first-time candidate and someone who was told ‘you have no chance.’
 But thankfully, I knew what was at stake and how critical it is to have educators leading an education.”